bifrost-platform/RunnersScenario/EN/SwapETHToWBTC.md

 ### Set the amount of ETH to swap.

 - The amount of WBTC available with your ETH will be automatically calculated.
 - Only the maximum amount of WBTC available for swap will be displayed if the token pool in DEX (Sushiswap) is insufficient.
-(ETH will be consumed according to the available balance to swap.)

 ```input-Dynamic ETH
 let amountIn = 1.0;